EKarton/Photos-Drive/apps/cli-client/README.md

 4. It will now prompt you to log into MongoDB.

-5. Next, it will ask you to add a MongoDB database to store your photos metadata:
+5. Next, it will ask you to add a MongoDB database to store your photos metadata.
+It will prompt you to enter a name for your first database, and to log into the database account:

    ```terminal
    First, let's log into your first Mongo DB account.
    Enter name of your first Mongo DB account:
    ```

-   Enter a name for this database
+6. Finally,

 ## Getting Started to Contribute